trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

   Packages`_ that defines a CMake ``PROJECT`` defining soiftware which can be directly configured with ``cmake`` and then built, tested, and installed.

+In this document, dependenices are described as either being *upstream* or *downstream* as defined as:

+.. _upstream:

+.. _upstream dependency:

+.. _upstream dependencies:

+* If unit "B" requires (or can use, or comes before) unit "A", then "A" is an **upstream dependency** of "B".

+.. _downstream:

+.. _downstream dependency:

+.. _downstream dependencies:

+* If unit "B" requires (or can use, or comes before) unit "A", then "B" is an **downstream dependency** of "A".

 The following subsections define the major structural units of a TriBITS project in more detail.
 Each structural unit is described along with the files and directories assoicated with each.
 In addition, a key set of TriBITS